 Arrival in Narsarsuaq.
-Boat transfer to Itilleq, followed by a 4 km hike along the “King’s Road” (named after the Danish King Frederik 9th’s visit in 1952) to Igaliku.
-Igaliku is one of the most beautiful villages in Greenland!
+Boat transfer to Itilleq, followed by a 4 km hike along a picturesque unpaved country road to Igaliku, one of the most beautiful villages in Greenland!
 The colourful houses are situated on lush grassland next to a milky-blue fjord.
-On the other side of the fjord the landmark Illerfissalik (Burfjeld) Mountain towers over a rough and desolate landscape.
+On the other side of the fjord, the landmark Illerfissalik (Burfjeld) Mountain towers over a rough and desolate landscape.
 Accommodation in Igaliku for 2 nights.

 Boat transfer from Igaliku (Itilleq) to Qaqortoq (duration about 1½ hours).

 Accommodation in Qaqortoq for 2 nights.

 Qaqortoq has a population of around 3,300 inhabitants, making it the largest town in South Greenland.
 It is the main centre of education in South Greenland with an upper secondary school, a business school, a vocational school adults and a school for tourism management and guide training.
 Furthermore, the town has several medium-sized companies such as Great Greenland, with its tannery and sewing facilities for creating beautiful sealskin clothes.
 The town is well known for the project “Stone and Man”, which consists of more than 30 sculptures that various artists have carved into the granite bedrock.
 This permanent exhibition makes a stroll around the city a very special experience.
 Finally, Greenland’s oldest fountain is situated in the town square next to the harbour.
 Here you can sit and watch the hunters and fishermen sell the catch of the day at the nearby fish market.
 From Qaqortoq you can also visit the famous Hvalsey Church ruins on a short excursion.
 We recommend that you book the church tour in advance.